Aricwithana/DOMLauncher/README.md

 DEVELOPERS:

 The app itself is not extensive.
-The 'bulk' of the app comes from the custom DOMMods that I, you or others will create.
+The 'bulk' of the app comes from the custom DOMods that I, you or others will create.
 I have written a collection of additional Cordova API Plugins to make this app function, the rest is just HTML/CSS/JS.

 Check out the additional plugins in the Wiki!